 - Become familiar with the Zoom tools available at the bottom of your screen.
 We encourage the use of the embedded laser pointer during the recording.
 For an example of a good recording, view the OFC tutorial.
 Thank you to the instructor for making the tutorial open access.

 - Press the “Record” button.
 Select “Share Screen” and begin your presentation.
 As a reminder, your presentation should not exceed 12 minutes for contributed and 25 minutes for invited (unless otherwise noted).
-If your presentation exceeds these time limits, it may be edited after receipt.
+If your presentation exceeds these time limits, it may be stopped before your conclusion.

 - Once you have finished your presentation, you can select “Stop Record” and then end the meeting, or simply end the meeting, which will stop the recording.
 It will begin to convert your video to your local system into three files: .m4a, .m3u and .mp4 file.